 Our work differs from this line of research because we generate explicit relevance judgments with discrete classes (e.g., ``Relevant'' or ``Irrelevant''), whereas studies into \acp{LLM} for re-ranking aim to predict the relevance order of items.
 However, using \acp{LLM} for generating relevance judgments and for re-ranking are intrinsically the same task: relevance prediction.
 Thus, an \ac{LLM}-based re-ranker has the potential to serve as a relevance judgment generator.

 Our \emph{main contribution} in this paper is the introduction of \ourmodel, a novel \ac{QPP} framework, which, in theory, can be integrated with various relevance prediction approaches.
 To demonstrate the compatibility of \ourmodel with various relevance prediction approaches, we adapt a state-of-the-art pointwise \ac{LLM}-based re-ranker, RankLLaMA~\citep{ma2023fine}, into a relevance judgment generator by applying a threshold for its re-ranking scores; we then integrate \ourmodel with this adapted RankLLaMA.
-Note that adapting other types of \ac{LLM}-based re-rankers, e.g., pairwise and listwise \ac{LLM}-based re-rankers into relevance judgment generators is challenging because they do not explicitly produce explicit relevance scores.
-Exploring their use as relevance judgment generators is beyond the scope of this paper.
+It is important to note that exploring the use of other types of \ac{LLM}-based re-rankers (e.g., pairwise and listwise) as relevance judgment generators falls outside the scope of this paper.

 \if0 \begin{enumerate*}[label=(\roman*)] \item \ourmodel generates relevance judgments for \ac{QPP} while the previous studies use generated relevance judgments to evaluate retrieval systems; specifically, \ourmodel generates relevance judgments for a ranked list and then predicts different \ac{IR} evaluation using the generated relevance judgments as pseudo labels, while the previous studies first generate relevance judgments for a pool of items from different rankers for a query, and then evaluate different rankers; and \item we fine-tune an open-source \ac{LLM} with \ac{PEFT} to generate relevance judgments while the previous studies are mainly based on commercial \acp{LLM} and zero-shot/few-shot prompting. \end{enumerate*} \fi